amarawi/heat-templates/README.md

 heat-templates
 ==============

-Openstack Heat templates for use on the [NeCTAR](http://nectar.org.au/) cloud.
+OpenStack Heat templates for use on the [NeCTAR](http://nectar.org.au/) cloud.

 Different distributions (versions) have different commands to manage services or install packages.
 Some commands have different paths on